-The funnel is no longer just a straight line.
+The conversion funnel is no longer just a straight line.
 The customer journey is more of a zig zag through multiple touchpoints, often both online and offline.
 It’s not “either/or” anymore.
 Instead, it’s wholly integrated.
 B2B marketing lead generation in 2021 embraces and leverages this seamlessness.
 We explain how to build a better conversion funnel here.

 There’s no single best way to get b2b leads, but rather a collection of strategies that work together to drive results.

 By aligning so thoroughly with your target audience and exactly how they think, you attract qualified leads precisely at the time that they are most receptive to your message.